Optimal design of large-scale nonlinear Bayesian inverse problems under model uncertainty: Introduction

 Models governed by partial differential equations (PDEs) are common in science and engineering applications.
 Such PDE models often contain parameters that need to be estimated using observed data and the model.
 This requires solving an inverse problem.
 The quality of the estimated parameters is influenced significantly by the quantity and quality of the measurement data.
 Therefore, optimizing the data acquisition process is crucial.
 This requires solving an optimal experimental design (OED) problem~\cite{AtkinsonDonev92, ChalonerVerdinelli95,Ucinski05}.
 In the present work, we focus on inverse problems in which measurement data are collected at a set of sensors.
 In this case, OED amounts to finding an optimal sensor placement.
 In this context, OED is especially important when only a few sensors can be deployed.

 While some parameters in the governing PDEs can be estimated by solving an inverse problem, often there are additional uncertain model parameters that are not being estimated.
 These parameters might be too costly or impossible to estimate.
-We call the parameters that are being estimated in an inverse problem the \emph{inversion parameters} and refer to the additional uncertain parameters as the \emph{secondary parameters}.
-Such secondary parameters have also been called auxiliary parameters, latent parameters, or nuisance parameters in the literature.
-When solving inverse problems with secondary parameters with significant uncertainty, both the parameter estimation and data acquisition processes need to be aware of such uncertainties.
+We call the uncertain parameters that are being estimated in an inverse problem the \emph{inversion parameters} and refer to the additional uncertain parameters as the \emph{secondary parameters}.
+Such secondary parameters have also been referred to as auxiliary parameters, latent parameters, or nuisance parameters in the literature.
+When solving inverse problems with secondary parameters with significant uncertainty levels, both the parameter estimation and data acquisition processes need to be aware of such uncertainties.
 In this article, we present a computational framework for optimal design of nonlinear Bayesian inverse problems governed by PDEs under model uncertainty.

 Uncertainties in mathematical models can be divided into two classes: reducible and irreducible~\cite{Smith13}.
 The reducible uncertainties are epistemic uncertainties that can be reduced via statistical parameter estimation.
-On the other hand, irreducible uncertainties are either aleatoric uncertainties inherent to the model that are impossible to reduce or are epistemic uncertainties that are impractical or impossible to reduce.
+On the other hand, irreducible uncertainties are either aleatoric uncertainties inherent to the model that are impossible to reduce or are epistemic uncertainties that are too costly or impractical to reduce.
+Also, in some applications we might have access to a probabilistic description of secondary model parameters from previous studies and further reduction of the uncertainty in such parameters may not be worth the additional computational cost.
+We consider such uncertainties as irreducible as well.
 In the present work, we focus on the case of irreducible uncertainties.

 We consider models of the form

 where $\obs$ is a vector of measured data, $\afwd$ is a PDE-based model, $\iparm$ and $\iparb$ are uncertain parameters, and $\vec\eta$ is a random vector that models measurement noise.
 Herein, $\iparm$ is the inversion parameter which we seek to infer, and $\iparb$ is a secondary uncertain model parameter.
 We assume the uncertainty in $\iparb$ to be irreducible.
 The parameters $\iparm$ and $\iparb$ are assumed to be independent random variables that take values in infinite-dimensional real separable Hilbert spaces $\hilbm$ and $\hilbb$, respectively.
 Moreover, $\afwd$ is assumed to be nonlinear in both $\iparm$ and $\iparb$.
 The methods presented in this article enable computing optimal experimental designs in such a way that the uncertainty in the secondary parameters is accounted for.